mergado/docs/_posts/2026-02-20-cross-platform-communication.md

 Authorization: Bearer <jwt_token>
 ```

 Requests made with this token behave as if the original entity were making them directly — with permissions limited to the scope intersection in the token.
+Mergado additionally enforces a **dual access check**: both the caller (`entity_id`) and the target app (`aud`) must have independent access to the requested entity.
 This means:

 - The app **does not need to independently verify** whether the caller has access to Mergado resources — it can simply forward the token and let the API enforce access.
 - The token can be passed to any standard Mergado API endpoint the caller would have been permitted to access.